La Poste Logo

 La Poste Logo 2012-2018

 In 2012, the need arose for a new emblem that meets modern technical requirements.
-Therefore, the management approved an oval yellow sign with a bluebird and subtle highlights that make it three-dimensional.
-Below on a white background, it says “La Poste.”
+Therefore, the management approved an oval yellow sign featuring a bluebird and subtle highlights that give it a three-dimensional look.
+Below, on a white background, it says “La Poste.”

 2018 – today